GeekyCoder7/OpenCore-EFI-Lenovo-Y50-70/README.md

   - Nvidia GTX 860M 4GB (unsupported)
   - 16GB DDR4 Ram
   - Broadcom BCM94352Z (Network card)

+  ### For Dual Boot Users ONLY:
+  Make sure you have your Microsoft folder in your EFI, you need to add manually into your config.plist like this:
+  Misc -> BlessOverride -> \EFI\Microsoft\Boot\bootmgfw.efi

  Before updating any kext create pendrive copy of actual EFI so if something wont work you can restore it.